Federal Criminal Appeal Lawyer in Columbia, SC

 The government then files a “response brief,” which explains to the court of appeals why the government disagrees.
 Then, we have the opportunity to file a “reply brief,” where we respond to the government’s arguments.

-In some cases, the Court will ask for “oral argument,” where I will appear in person and argue your case to the Court of Appeals.
+In some cases, the Court will ask for “oral argument,” where your attorney will appear in person and argue your case to the Court of Appeals.
 In other cases, the Court will simply decide the issues “on the briefs” without oral argument.

 What is Preservation of Evidence and How Will it Affect My Federal Criminal Appeal?